peterokwara/sveltekit-paystack/README.md

 This boilerplate comes pre-configured with a modern, powerful stack and essential SaaS features:

 -   **SvelteKit 5 (Runes Mode):** Built with the latest, most intuitive version of Svelte for a fantastic developer experience.
+(Coming from React?
+[See a comparison](https://component-party.dev/compare/react-vs-svelte5)).
 -   **Paystack Integration:** Securely process payments in **KES** right out of the box.
 -   **Integrated Auth & Payment Flow:** A complete, end-to-end user journey that handles new sign-ups, existing users, and protected content.
 -   **Mock Authentication:** A simple, cookie-based mock session system that simulates user login, allowing you to build and test your app before implementing a full auth solution.